BHFock/git-cl/docs/tutorial.md

 # git-cl: A Git Subcommand for Changelist Management

-[git-cl](https://github.com/BHFock/git-cl?tab=readme-ov-file) lets you group files into named changelists before staging or committing — like sticky notes for your working directory.
-This helps you manage multiple ongoing changes efficiently before staging or committing them.
+[git-cl](https://github.com/BHFock/git-cl?tab=readme-ov-file) is a command-line tool that brings changelists to Git — like sticky notes for your working directory.
+It lets you group files into named changelists before staging or committing, helping you manage multiple parallel changes and make partial commits with intent and clarity.

 <details>
 <summary> Table of Contents</summary>